Salesforce Commerce Cloud B2C Commerce Cartridge operational overview

 • Tags and structured metadata are applied to the uploaded assets.

-• This job uploads all content assets (images and videos) from the content catalog into Cloudinary.
+• This job drives the initial upload of all content assets (images and videos) from the content catalog into Cloudinary.

 • If a content catalog is shared by multiple sites, you only need to run this job in the context of one of the sites to avoid unnecessary duplication of uploads from multiple job executions from multiple sites.